 3. Take a smart supplement.

-Your younger years are all about preventive care—making sure your body has all the tools it needs to fight things like inflammation, UV damage, pollution, late nights, you name it.
+While you've likely collected some environmental exposure from your younger years, you still have plenty of time to treat skin proactively.
+What you do in your 30s can set you up for success later.
+What do we mean by this?
+Making sure your body has all the tools it needs to fight things like inflammation, UV damage, collagen loss, free radicals, pollution, increased mental stress, oxidative stress, and external stressors.
 One vital way we should be doing that is from the inside with a skin care supplement.*

 4. Quit smoking now.